jonocodes/blog/content/blog/2025-04-03-scamming-for-good.md

 Dystopian?
 Kind of.

-I think the elderly are an easy population to start with.
-Who knows?
-In the future, this could help people isolated in a [dwindling population](https://www.youtube.com/watch?v=Ufmu1WD2TSk), or help prevent things like teen suicide instead of [causing it](https://apnews.com/article/chatbot-ai-lawsuit-suicide-teen-artificial-intelligence-9d48adc572100822fdbc3c90d1456bd0).
+The elderly could population to start with, but once we have a grip on these kind bots, we can probably use the same technology to uplift other populations.

+In the future, this could be use for other things like:

+- anglers who spend lonely months at sea
+- scientists who spend long stretches in the field away from their families
+- astronauts in space
+- people isolated in a [dwindling populations](https://www.youtube.com/watch?v=Ufmu1WD2TSk)
+- preventing teen suicide instead of [being the cause of it](https://apnews.com/article/chatbot-ai-lawsuit-suicide-teen-artificial-intelligence-9d48adc572100822fdbc3c90d1456bd0)

 AI is being used for everything from [good](https://evidence.nihr.ac.uk/collection/artificial-intelligence-10-promising-interventions-for-healthcare/) to [bad](https://80000hours.org/podcast/on-artificial-intelligence/) and everything [in between](https://www.youtube.com/watch?v=ZDpo_o7dR8c).
-Either way, we can’t ignore the effect will continue to have on society.
+Either way, we can’t ignore the effect it will continue to have on society.
 Here’s to brainstorming more bad ideas of doing good things.